 Why Grow a Row?
 We believe that everyone has the right to fresh, healthy, food.
-However, those who rely on food pantries often do not have access to fresh produce.
+However, those who rely on food pantries often don’t have access to fresh produce.
 This is where you come in.
 Do you have a garden that produces far too many tomatoes than you can eat and preserve?
 Does your apple tree overwhelm you with fruit by the end of the season?
-Instead of letting all that fresh, nutritious produce go to waste, you can donate it to it to your local food pantry.
-You can fight hunger in your own backyard!
+Instead of letting all that nutritious produce go to waste, you can donate it to it to your local food pantry.
+Fight hunger in your own backyard!

 1. Sign up here to register your “row.”

 2. Plant, grow, and harvest your fruits and veggies!

 3. Donate to your neighborhood food pantry.
 Click here to find a food pantry near you.
 Check in with the pantry manager to confirm the best times to drop-off your donations.